rkeiii/aws-mfa-v2/README.md

 # Overview
 If you want to have MFA enabled on your AWS user account and also make use of AWS profiles this script might be for you.
 The aws-mfa script calls AWS STS and installs the resulting temporary MFA authorized credentials into ~/.aws/credentials.

 This script is intended to be installed in a user's bin directory (~/bin).

+# Requirements
-It has only been tested on Ubuntu 18.04.
+This script has only been tested on Ubuntu 18.04.
+It requires Python 3 to be available as python3 on the PATH.
+It uses the following Python libraries.
+- boto3
+- configparser
+- argparse

 # Usage
 ```